 A bachelor degree with a 2:1 (Hons).
 We would normally expect you to have a degree in a relevant subject such as languages, English, education, psychology, sociology, speech therapy or others.
 Professional experience will also be considered.

 We accept a range of international equivalent qualifications.
 For more information contact the School of Languages, Cultures and Societies admissions team.

 Months of entry

 Core modules will introduce you to key aspects of the discipline, such as syntax, phonetics and phonology.
-You’ll also develop your knowledge of research methods within and outside of the lab.
+You’ll also develop your knowledge of a broad range of theoretical and empirical research methods.
 You’ll then choose from optional modules to suit your interests or career plans, such as language acquisition or sociolinguistics.

 Spanning the arts and sciences, linguistics is a challenging and rewarding discipline that allows you to gain a real understanding of human communication as well as a wide range of transferable skills.
 Taught by experts in top-class facilities and supported by the Language at Leeds research network, this programme will give you a good foundation in the subject informed by the very latest research.